ioerger/transit2/src/pytransit/doc/source/CGI.rst

     > python3 ../../../transit.py cgi run_model RIF_D1_frac_abund.txt RIF_D1_CRISPRi-DR_results.txt

-There should be a total of 184 significant gene interactions, where 436 are significant depletions and 164 are significantly enriched.
+There should be a total of about 184 significant gene interactions, where 436 are significant depletions and 164 are significantly enriched.

 .. note::
     When the file is sorted on the slope of concentration dependence, the user can rank the genes based on amount of depletion.